alwaysHarshit/project-G/README.md

 - `PORT`: The port on which the backend server runs (default: 3000)
 - `Mongo_URI`: MongoDB connection string
 - `GEMINI_KEYS`: Google Gemini API key

+## Upcoming Features

+- **Automatic AI Analysis with Redis Queue**: Submissions will be queued and processed asynchronously for scalable, real-time feedback.
+- **AI Report Download**: Users will be able to download detailed AI feedback reports as PDF or markdown.
+- **Meta Analysis Dashboard**: Visualize your coding progress, strengths, and weaknesses over time using aggregated AI feedback.
+- **Multi-Model Support**: Switch between Gemini, Llama, and other AI models for comparative analysis.
+- **Improved Error Reporting**: More descriptive error messages and troubleshooting guides.
+- **Bug Fixes & Optimizations**:
+  - Fixed session caching issues
+  - Improved API error handling
+  - Optimized database queries
+  - Enhanced frontend loading states
+  - Refactored backend controllers for maintainability
+- **More to Come**: Stay tuned for additional features like code similarity detection, leaderboard, and personalized learning plans!

 ## License